Alternate titles: Confirmation notice, Error notice, Alert.

 The user has entered data into the system and expects to receive feedback on the result of that submission.

-When users submit content to your site via forms, errors in the data the user has provided is bound to happen from time to time.
+When users submit content to your site via forms, errors in the are bound to happen from time to time.
 The goal of this pattern is to improve the user experience by minimizing input errors.

-A paradigm suited for determining whether errors happened during form submission is whether the data validates.
-A common way to tell if data validates is to set up rules for each input field in the form that the entered data must pass to validate.
+A paradigm called data validation is well suited for catching errors at the time of submitting a form.
+A common way to tell if data validates is to set up rules for each input field in the form.
+The data entered must pass these rules to be considered valid.
 Such validation rules can be: